sarahpmedeiros/course-2017-spr-proj/pgr_syquiac/README.md

 4. Public Swimming Pools in Boston – https://data.cityofboston.gov/Public-Property/Year-Round-Swimming-Pools/rtqb-8pht/data
 5. Cambridge Medical Events – https://data.cambridgema.gov/Public-Safety/Medical-Events/4hgq-4f2b/data

-Other Potential Datasets
+Transformations we are doing
-- "Public Gardens" in Boston - https://data.cityofboston.gov/Health/Community-Gardens/cr3i-jj7v
+1. combine open spaces boston and cambridge, then see a correlation between obesity rates and how far people are from open spaces

-Why we are using these Datasets
+2. sleep rates and correlation to university locations

-Research the correlation between medical ailments and the location of hospitals, universities, medical events, parks and swimming pools in Boston/Cambridge
+3. health insurance rates and correlation to hospital locations